Jeapie/jeapie-android/docs/getting_started.md

 </manifest>
 ```

-* In launch activity add next code and replace GCM_SENDER_ID with your value
+*  Add next code and replace GCM_SENDER_ID with your value in launch activity

 ```java